France national under-21 football team: Current squad

-For the 2021–22 and 2022–23 seasons, including the 2023 UEFA European Under-21 Championship, players born on or after 1 January 2000 are eligible.
+For the 2025–26 and 2026–27 seasons, including the 2027 UEFA European Under-21 Championship, players born on or after 1 January 2004 are eligible.

-The following 23 players were called up for friendly matches against Norway on 19 November 2022, respectively.
+The following players were called up for 2027 UEFA European Under-21 Championship qualification matches against Switzerland and Faroe Islands on 14 and 17 November 2025; respectively.

 Note: Names in italics denote players that have been capped by the senior team.